zhumingpassional/RLSolver/README.md

 ```
 PROBLEM = Problem.maxcut
 ```
-We can select the problems including maxcut, graph partitioning, TSP, etc.
+We can select a problem such as maxcut.

 - Process 2: select dataset